randyrossi/vicii-kawari/README.md

 Yes.
 The pixel perfect look of HDMI output will resemble an emulator.
 This may not be desirable by some.
 There is no attempt to add any video processing to make HDMI look like a CRT (scanlines, curve, etc.)  If you want the look of a CRT, you should chose the Composite/VGA options and use a real CRT.
 Also, the resolution will not match an HDMI monitor's native resolution so there will always be some scaling taking place.

 ## Will HDMI/VGA add delay to the video output?
 There is no frame buffer for video output.
 However, there is a single raster line buffer necessary to double the 15khz horizontal frequency.
 Although this adds a very small delay, it is a tiny fraction of the frame rate and is imperceivable by a human.
 For HDMI, any additional latency will be from the monitor you use.
-Most TVs have a 'game mode' that turns off extra processing that can introduce latency.
+Most TVs have a 'game mode' that turns off extra processing that can introduce latency and it is recommended you use that feature.

 ## Do light pens work?
-Yes, but light pens only work using analog modes (Composite/VGA) and only on a real CRT.
+Yes.
+However, light pens only work using analog modes (Composite/VGA) and only on a real CRT.
 (LCD or HDMI monitors will not work with light pens.)

 ## This is more expensive.
 Why not just buy a real one?
 If you need a VIC-II to replace a broken one, you should just buy one off eBay.
 This project is for fun/interest and would certainly cost more than just buying the real thing.
 However, there are some advantages to using VICII-Kawari: